ultrapacer/docs/embeddables.md

 Go to [https://widgets.ultrapacer.com](https://widgets.ultrapacer.com/) for instructions and demo.

-Embeddable maps and elevation profiles will be coming soon!
+A new embeddable widget with map and elevation profiles is now available at the link above (in beta)!